ad-fraud/M5K/README.md

 - list of few IP from a common VPN solution you have access to
 - a sell-side event log that becomes the sample file

-Because the intended use is for large files, this script assumes that you've first run indexer.sh to build an index of your event file/s.
+Because the intended use is for large files, this script assumes that you've first run indexer.sh to build an index of your event (log) file/s.